Theory of the Room-Temperature QHE in Graphene: Fractional Quantum Hall Effect

-The c-bosons, having the linear dispersion relation, can move in all directions in the plane with the constant speed $(2/\pi)v_{\rm F}^{(j)}$.
+The c-bosons, having the linear dispersion relation, can move in all directions in the plane with the constant speed $(2/\pi)v_{\mathrm F}^{(j)}$~\cite{21,30}.
 The supercurrent is generated by $\mp$ c-bosons monochromatically condensed, running along the sample length.
 The supercurrent density (magnitude) $j$, calculated by the rule: $j=(\hbox{carrier charge}\!: e^*)\times(\hbox{carrier density}\!: n_0)\times(\hbox{carrier drift velocity}\!: v_{\mathrm d})$, is given by

-where $e^{*}$ is the {\it effective} charge of carriers.
-The induced Hall field (magnitude) $E_{\rm H}$ equals $v_{\rm d}B$.
+where $e^{*}$ is the {\it{effective}} charge of carriers.
+The Hall field (magnitude) $E_{\mathrm H}$ equals $v_{\mathrm d}B$.
 The magnetic flux is quantized as in Eq.\,(\ref{5}).
 Hence we obtain

-We assume that {\it the c-fermion containing an electron and an even number of fluxons} has a charge magnitude $e$.
-For the integer QHE, $e^{*}=e$, $n_{\phi}=n_{0}$ for the carriers, thus we obtain $\rho_{\rm H}=h/e^2$, explaining the plateau value observed for the integer QHE.
+Here, we assumed that {\it the c-fermion containing an electron and an even number of fluxons} has a charge magnitude $e$.
+For the integer QHE, $e^*=e$, $n_{\phi}=n_0$, then we obtain $\rho_{\mathrm H}=h/e^2$, explaining the plateau value observed for the integer QHE.

 The supercurrent generated by equal numbers of $\mp$ c-bosons condensed monochromatically is neutral.
 This is reflected in the calculations in Eq.\,(\ref{11}).
 The supercondensate whose motion generates the supercurrent must be neutral.
 If it has a charge, it would be accelerated indefinitely by the external field because the impurities and phonons cannot stop the supercurrent to grow.
 That is, the circuit containing a superconducting sample and a battery must be burnt out if the supercondensate is not neutral.
-In the calculation of $\rho_{\rm H}$ in Eq.\,(\ref{12}), we used the {\it unaveraged} drift velocity difference $(2/\pi)\vert v_{\rm F}^{(1)}-v_{\rm F}^{(2)}\vert$, which is significant. {\it Only} the unaveraged drift velocity cancels out exactly from numerator/denominator, leading to an exceedingly accurate plateau value.
+In the calculation of $\rho_{\mathrm H}$ in Eq.\,(\ref{12}), we used the unaveraged drift velocity $v_{\mathrm d}=(2/\pi)\vert v_{\mathrm F}^{(1)}-v_{\mathrm F}^{(2)}\vert$, which is significant.
+Only the unaveraged drift velocity cancels out exactly from numerator/denominator, leading to an exceedingly accurate plateau value.

 We now extend our theory to include elementary fermions (electron, fluxon) as members of the c-fermion set.
 We can then treat the superconductivity and the QHE in a unified manner.
 The c-boson containing one electron and one fluxon can be used to describe the integer QHE.